Centre Alliance: 2019 federal election

 Skye Kakoschke-Moore was announced as the lead Senate candidate for the 2019 election.
 Rebekha Sharkie was announced as the candidate for Mayo.
 Kelly Gladigau was announced as the candidate for Barker.
 Andrea Broadfoot was announced as the candidate for Grey.

 The SA Senate vote collapsed from 21.8% to 2.6%, and no Centre Alliance senator was elected.
 Stirling Griff and Rex Patrick kept their Senate seats, because they were not up for re-election.

 Rebekha Sharkie was the only Centre Alliance candidate elected, retaining the seat of Mayo with 34.19% of the primary vote, and a two-party preferred vote of 55.14%.

 2022 federal election

-The Centre Alliance ran only one candidate in the 2022 federal election, Rebekah Sharkie in the seat of Mayo.
-She was successfully re-elected.
+The Centre Alliance ran only one candidate in the 2022 federal election, Rebekha Sharkie in the seat of Mayo.
+She was re-elected.

 Stirling Griff, while remaining with the party, ran as an independent "Group O" candidate for the Senate, in a ticket led by Nick Xenophon.
 Both were unsuccessful.

 Rex Patrick, elected to the Senate with the party in 2016, left the party in August 2020.
 He ran as the lead candidate of the Rex Patrick Team, but failed to win re-election.